Last Updated on July 25, 2026 by Daniel Globe

 The Etiquette of Tipping for Special Requests or Assistance

-How to Handle Tipping in Different Scenarios, such as Bad Weather or Busy Times
+How to Handle Tipping in Bad Weather or Busy Peak Times

 The Role of Customer Service and Professionalism in Tipping

-The Importance of Being Prepared with Cash for Tipping
+The Importance of Being Prepared with Cash or Digital Options

 What is the standard tipping etiquette for hotel valet parking?

-The standard tipping etiquette for hotel valet parking is typically $2 to $5 for each time the valet retrieves or parks your car.
+The standard tipping etiquette for hotel valet parking is $2 to $5 each time the valet retrieves your vehicle.
+For luxury hotels or exceptional service, $5 to $10 is customary.

 Should I tip the valet when dropping off my car or when picking it up?